-After 95 years, the tradition of Welsh gold royal wedding bands has continued to the present day, with Meghan Markle proudly donning one at her royal wedding to Prince Harry on May 19, 2018.
-However, it’s worth mentioning that on the same day, Prince Harry made a bold choice with his own wedding ring — in two ways.
-First off, choosing to wear a royal wedding ring at all was something of a eye-opener; it’s not common for men in the British royal family to wear wedding bands.
-After all, Prince Philip and Prince William have never worn them, and Prince Charles has only worn a small ring on his pinky finger since marrying Duchess Camilla in 2005.
-Secondly, Prince Harry opted not to get a Welsh gold ring but instead a platinum band with a textured finish.
-Although it’s equally exquisite as the other royal wedding bands, it certainly stands out from the pack — and that makes it wonderful in its own way, too.
+After 95 years, the tradition of Welsh gold royal wedding bands has continued to the present day, with Princess Eugenie proudly donning one at her royal wedding to Jack Brooksbank on October 12, 2018.
+However, unlike Prince Harry adding a ring to his finger at his wedding with Meghan Markle, Jack went without a ring for himself.
+That said, it's not common for men in the British royal family to wear wedding bands.
+Prince Philip and Prince William have never worn them, and Prince Charles has only worn a small ring on his pinky finger since marrying Duchess Camilla in 2005.

 Scroll below to see the royals rocking their seriously gorgeous royal wedding bands, then click on the circular buttons below your favorite image to share it instantly with friends and family on Facebook, Twitter, or Pinterest!